Labor and delivery unit in Uptown Denver

 When it is time to deliver, please notify your physician you are going to the hospital.
 Upon arrival, you may go directly to the labor and delivery unit located on the third floor of the A Tower.

-If you arrive between 8:00pm and 5:00am, use our 24-hour parking entrance and park on level P1 or P2 near the A Tower elevators.
+Use our 24-hour parking entrance in the main drive (go down the parking ramp) and park on level P1 or P2 near the A Tower elevators.
 In the elevator lobby, use the white phone to let security know you are here.
-They will unlock the elevator so you can enter the hospital.
+They will unlock the elevator so you can enter the hospital onto the first floor.
+Go across the hall and take the A elevators to the third floor.

 Family-centered childbirth care